 If you have time, I recommend exploring Füssen, which is a highly underrated and very picturesque town!

-Munich, Germany – 3 Days
+Munich, Germany – 3 Nights

-As someone who has visited 4 different times, I have a lot of a love for Munich.
+As someone who has visited five different times, I have a lot of a love for Munich.
 One of the more gorgeous cities in Germany, you’ll find there is SO MUCH to do here!

 Not to mention, the Munich Christmas Markets are outta this freakin’ world.